 The Speech-Language Pathology Program traditionally runs in four semesters, with enrollment beginning in August of each calendar year.
 Students follow a fall-spring, fall-spring, four semester cycle.
 Students may opt to take one or two elective courses in the summer semesters between year one and year two.
-This summer semester is optional.
-Electives can be taken during the third and fourth semester in lieu of a summer semester.
+The offering of electives in the summer and/or in the second year (fall/spring) of the program is determined on a cohort-by-cohort basis and is based on the needs of each cohort.